cpd4t/online-resources/stopwatch.md

 There is no 'correct' way of solving each of these challenges, which is one reason why it's hard doing this.
 You need to be prepared for there to be lots of correct answers!
+Remember all the different ways we solved [taking the register](bubblesort.md)?

-Have a look at the some of the [solutions](stopwatch_resources.md) here.
+If you get stuck or want inspiration, have a look at the some of the [solutions](stopwatch_resources.md) here.
 Some use numbers, some use rotating hands, some use variables, some use broadcasts.

 ## Discussion